Designing and Evaluating AI Margin Notes in Document Reader Software: Experiment 3: Human and AI Involvement

 \section{Experiment 3: Human and AI Involvement}

-The goal of this experiment is to investigate the effect of human and AI involvement.
-Participants read six documents, one for each AI margin note technique described above: receiving a summary (\f{summary}), completing a fill-in-the-blank exercise (\f{blank}), writing a prompt (\f{prompt}), answering a practice question (\f{question}), receiving feedback on written text (\f{feedback}), and writing without any AI assistance (\f{none}).
+The previous experiment found that manual text selection is preferred, but it did not explore different ways to generate AI margin notes after selection.
+The goal of this experiment is to investigate the effect of human and AI involvement when generating the AI margin note itself.
+Participants read six documents, one for each technique described above: receiving a summary (\f{summary}), completing a fill-in-the-blank exercise (\f{blank}), writing a prompt (\f{prompt}), answering a practice question (\f{question}), receiving feedback on written text (\f{feedback}), and writing without any AI assistance (\f{none}).
 The experiment was longer, approximately 90 minutes.